yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/expressions-operators.md

 ## Conditional Expressions and Operators

 Conditional expressions and operators assist you with forming conditional queries.
+YSQL supports `CASE` and `CAST`, among others.

 ### CASE